restimel/vue3-tutorial/docs/technical-window-position.md

 First, `computePosition` is evaluated to find the best anchor coordinates related to the target element.
+_The "anchor" is the point to which elements like the arrow or window are pointing to._

 From this value, arrow coordinates and window coordinates are evaluated.